Gardiner, Maine

 Gardiner is a city in Kennebec County, Maine, United States.
 The population was 5,961 at the 2020 census.
-Popular with tourists, Gardiner is noted for its culture and old architecture.
 Gardiner is a nationally accredited Main Street America community.
 It is included in the Augusta, Maine micropolitan New England City and Town Area.

 History

 Located at the head of navigation on the Kennebec River, Gardiner was founded as Gardinerstown Plantation in 1754 by Dr. Silvester Gardiner, a prominent Boston physician.
 Dr. Gardiner had made a fortune as a drug merchant, with one apothecary shop in Massachusetts and two in Connecticut, and became a principal proprietor of the Kennebec Purchase within the old Plymouth Patent.
 He proved a tireless promoter for his development, which once comprised over 100,000 acre.

 Dr. Gardiner induced a gristmill builder, saw millwright, house carpenter and wheelwright to settle here, as well as a man he enslaved named Isaac "Hazard" Stockbridge.
 Houses, mills, a church and a blockhouse were built.
 Situated at the confluence of the Kennebec River and Cobbosseecontee Stream, which has falls that drop 130 feet, the location was recognized by him as ideal for water-powered mills.
 Gardinerstown, set off from Pittston in 1760, became center of the regional economy.

 The city became known for exporting ice.
 Each winter men cut large blocks from the Kennebec River, then covered the ice with sawdust in warehouses to keep it frozen into summer.
 It was loaded year-round on large vessels for shipment throughout the United States and world.
 Gardiner was noted for its pristine Kennebec ice, harvested at the furthest point upriver that deep-draft vessels could reach.

 In 1851, the city was connected by railroad.
 One of the first workable steam automobiles in America was built in Gardiner in 1858.
 Beginning in the 1860s, paper mills flourished, as did the commercial ice industry between the 1880s and 1920s.
 By the 1960s, however, many mills declined and closed, sending Gardiner's economy plummeting.
 The former mill town is now largely a bedroom community for people who work in Augusta, the state's capital, as well as Bath Iron Works in Bath.
 Some residents commute as far as the Portland area.
 The city is endowed with a great deal of antique architecture, much of it beautifully restored.
 In 1980, the entire downtown historic district became one of the National Register of Historic Places listings in Kennebec County, Maine.